x-govuk/govuk-prototype-components/docs/masthead.md

   example: "masthead-inverse-below-service-navigation"
 }) }}

+### Hiding the image on mobile devices

+If you have an image that is decorative and may not add value on smaller screens, you can configure the component to hide it on mobile devices.

+To do this, add the `x-govuk-masthead__image--hide-on-mobile` modifier class to the outer `<div>` element that surrounds the image.
+Or if you’re using Nunjucks, add `hideOnMobile: true` to the Nunjucks macro as shown in this example.

+{{ appExample({
+  example: "masthead-inverse-image-hide-on-mobile"
+}) }}

 ## Nunjucks macro options

 Use options to customise the appearance, content and behaviour of a component when using a macro, for example, changing the text.